Ever wondered how heavy is a microwave?

 However, they’re second-lightest, considering the bearing capacity of most ranges.

-From this dataset, over-the-range microwaves weigh between 54lbs to 71lbs – with the average clocking in at an even 60lbs.
+From the dataset above, over-the-range microwaves weigh between 54lbs to 71lbs – with the average clocking in at an even 60lbs.

 The curious point here is the lack of change in the graph.
-It seems that no matter the microwave size, the weight is almost always close to 60lbs.
+It seems that the weight of a microwave is almost always close to 60 lbs, no matter the size.
 Especially compared to countertop microwaves.

-This may be due to limitations expressed by the ranges themselves – or, alternatively, that manufacturers aren’t being detailed in their weight quotations.
+The weight similarity may be due to limitations expressed by the ranges themselves – or, alternatively, manufacturers aren’t detailed in their weight quotations.
 (For validation, I’ve included links to all these models and weights in the raw data).

-Regardless, if you’re planning to install an over-the-range microwave, you can sleep safe in the knowledge that it will be approximately 60 lbs!
+Regardless, if you’re planning to install an over-the-range microwave, you can sleep safe knowing that it will be approximately 60 lbs!

 Raw Data: